David Jiříček

-David Jiříček (born 28 November 2003) is a Czech professional ice hockey defenceman for the Minnesota Wild of the National Hockey League (NHL).
+David Jiříček (born 28 November 2003) is a Czech professional ice hockey player who is a defenceman for the Philadelphia Flyers of the National Hockey League (NHL).
 He was drafted sixth overall by the Columbus Blue Jackets in the 2022 NHL entry draft.

 Competing internationally as part of Czech Republic national team, he won a bronze medal at the 2022 IIHF World Championship, and a silver medal with the junior national team at the 2023 IIHF World Junior Championship.

 Playing career

 Extraliga

 Jiříček made his professional debut for HC Škoda Plzeň during the 2019–20 season where he appeared in four games.
 During the 2020–21 season, in his first full season with Plzeň, he recorded three goals and six assists in 34 games.
 Following his rookie season, he was named Czech Extraliga Rookie of the Year.

 He was drafted 54th overall by the Spokane Chiefs in the 2020 CHL Import Draft.

 Jiříček played only 29 games in the 2021–22 season after a knee injury suffered at the 2022 World Junior Ice Hockey Championships.